kadena-io/marmalade/examples/policies/private-token-policy/private-token-policy.md

 While creating a token, the URI should be the hash of the actual URI.
 This can be calculated using a local call to the node so there is no trace recorded on the chain.

+Note: token URI can still be updated but the `uri-guard` but only after revealing the initial URI.

 ## Specification, tables, capabilities, events:

 **Schemas**: `revealed-tokens-schema` is a schema that stores which tokens have been revealed